fdumontmd/fdumontmd.github.com/source/_posts/2011-12-09-seven-databases-in-seven-weeks-riak-day-3.markdown

 ----------------

-It seems Riak is a low level data store that trades easy of use and packaged features for high availability and flexible for performance cost.
+It seems Riak is a low level data store that trades easy of use and packaged features for high availability and a flexible performance cost.

 I can see how this could be in theory appealing in some circumstances,